veekas/react-resume/README.md

 ```

 ## Acknowledgements
-This project is based on [Clement Hoang's resume-react](https://github.com/clemmy/react-resume) project
+This resume was inspired by [Clement Hoang's](https://github.com/clemmy/react-resume) project